alk3mist/e-check/README.md

 docker compose up
 ```

+## Documentation page

+After starting your application, you may find the API's interactive documentation on
+<http://localhost:8000/docs> or on <http://localhost:8080/docs> if you're using docker-compose.

+Alternatively, you could use the Redoc read only documentation
+on <http://localhost:8000/redoc> or on <http://localhost:8080/redoc> for docker compose.

 ## Tests

 To run tests, either active the virtual environment or use `uv run` from the project root directory: